conpancka/LethalAchievements/README.md

 * A popup that appears in the corner of the screen to inform you when you unlock an achievement
 * A terminal command to show all of your unlocked achievements
 * Saving to a file to make it not delete your achievements when you close the game.
-Achievements are save-specific and not global (if you start a new save it will restart you achievement progress)
+Achievements are save-specific and not global (if you start a new save it will restart your achievement progress)

 Custom achievements are currently not supported, but might be in a future update.

 I was inspired to create this mod when I stumbled across [this](https://steamcommunity.com/app/1966720/discussions/0/4032474464292386098/) Steam community post.
 Nearly all the achievement ideas came from here and they deserve credit for coming up with the idea.

+There are currently 10 achievements in this mod.

 ## Terminal